 The Office of Foreign Assets Control (OFAC) is a crucial component of the United States Department of the Treasury responsible for administering and enforcing administering and enforcing economic and trade sanctions based on U.S. foreign policy and national security goals.
 OFAC plays a vital role in safeguarding national interests, combatting terrorism, and promoting international stability through its regulatory and enforcement efforts.

 Established in 1950, OFAC's primary mission is to administer and enforce economic and trade sanctions against targeted foreign countries and regimes, terrorists, international narcotics traffickers, and other threats to U.S. national security, foreign policy, and economy.
-As such, The Office of Foreign Assets Control (OFAC) has implemented a series of comprehensive sanctions against Iran and Iranian nationals over the years.
+As such, The Office of Foreign Assets Control (OFAC) has implemented a series of comprehensive sanctions against some countries over the years.

-Before delving into OFAC regulations regarding Iran and Iranian nationals, it's essential to understand the distinction between U.S. and non-U.S. persons under OFAC rules.
+Before delving into OFAC regulations, it's essential to understand the distinction between U.S. and non-U.S. persons under OFAC rules.
 Understanding who qualifies as a U.S. person is also crucial for individuals and businesses to figure out what they need to do and what risks they might face under these regulations.

 1. Definition of U.S. Person: